Are You Developing Learning or Developing People?

 From Catalogues to Galleries

 I believe that the changing landscape drastically impacts our role as learning professionals, as it demands that we think and act in new ways.
 We must shift our focus from the past to the present realities.
 Gone are the days of spending a great deal of time and minutia creating a perfectly-packaged and all-inclusive learning “event” that is carefully prescribed and assigned to specific individuals.
 The reality is that by the time we’ve gone through the careful analysis, design, development, and deployment of these learning assets, the business has already shifted.
-What we are left with is fixed-in-time events that no longer resonate with the organization or the people within it.
+What we are left with are fixed-in-time events that no longer resonate with the organization or the people within it.
 Furthermore, there’s no additional time or funding left to adapt them – so they become old, stale, and forgotten.

-We cannot continue to work tirelessly to create and/or buy voluminous catalogs of increasingly-aging and monolithic courses that are collecting dust and/or only being accessed begrudgingly once they are “assigned.”
+We cannot continue to work tirelessly to create and/or buy voluminous catalogs of increasingly aging and monolithic courses that are collecting dust and/or only being accessed begrudgingly once they are “assigned.”
 Instead, we must turn our attention to creating galleries of significant, immediate, and relevant learning experiences that users can easily find at their time of need.
 No longer can “learning” be this activity that requires people to stop what they are doing and “learn.”

 Today, learning must be a natural extension of what users already do each day and it should seamlessly adapt to meet their changing needs.

 It’s not enough to surface learning experiences in a different manner and then just walk away.
 We must also carefully design strategies that reach people at the right time along their journey and then monitor them over time to determine their effectiveness.
 We also need to be ready to adjust the strategies along the way based on what we see.
 Remember, it’s not about the learning experiences themselves.
 It’s about the people that are experiencing them and meeting their evolving needs and interests over time.